 Can Goldfish Eat Tropical Flakes?

 Tropical flakes are generally higher in protein than goldfish flakes.
-They won’t hurt your goldfish, but they won’t give your fish what they need to be healthy in the long run.
+They won’t hurt, but they won’t give your fish what they need to be healthy in the long run.

 What Human Food Can Goldfish Eat?